 Half the joy of Amsterdam is wandering around its canals.
-My personal favorite canals are Herengracht and Prinsengracht.
+My personal favourite canals are Herengracht and Prinsengracht.
 I could spend days just strolling along the canals admiring the architecture and stunning houses.

-The Jordaan is next to Amsterdam’s city center and is a really cool area packed with cafes and bars.
+The Jordaan is next to Amsterdam’s city centre and is a really cool area packed with cafes and bars.

 Before you walk too far up the canals, stop off in the 9 streets, a shopping area filled with local boutiques and cute coffee shops.

-Despite being partially tucked under a multi-storey building, it’s huge waterside terrace enjoys full sunshine.
+Despite being partially tucked under a multi-story building, it’s huge waterside terrace enjoys full sunshine.

-It was the King’s Day!
-Celebrating King’s Day in Amsterdam has been in my bucketlist for a few years and I am so happy that I have finally ticked it off this year!
+It was King’s Day!
+Celebrating King’s Day in Amsterdam has been in my bucket list for a few years and I am so happy that I have finally ticked it off this year!